-Here at Revesby we have adopted a cropping rotation that allows us to meet the demands of our customers whilst being sympathetic and improving the environment and the countryside.
+Here at Revesby, we have adopted a cropping rotation that allows us to meet the demands of our customers whilst being sympathetic and improving the environment and the countryside.

-Our current rotation is one of 50% first wheat, 9% OSR, 18% Beans, 14% Spring Oats, 9% Sugar Beet.
+Our current rotation is one of 50% first wheat, 9% OSR, 18% Beans, 14% Spring Oats and 9% Sugar Beet.

 This rotation allows us to control pests, disease and weeds by cultural means as far as possible before we have to use pesticides.
 We are not organic, but we practice IPM (Integrated Pest Management) in every step of production to limit pesticide use to a minimum.

 9% of the land is used to grow OSR.
-We will produce upwards of 360t of Rapeseed each year.
+We will produce upwards of 360t of rapeseed each year.
 The OSR we grow is known as HOLL (High Oellaic Low Linoleic).

-They are grown for either multiplying seed for other farmers to then grow or for the human consumption market with the majority heading overseas to countries such as Egypt.
+They are grown for either multiplying seed for other farmers to then grow, or for the human consumption market with the majority heading overseas to countries such as Egypt.

 All the Sugar Beet is transported to the factory in Newark, to be processed by British Sugar and turned in to products such as sugar or syrup.
-The waste pulp after all the sugary juice has been extracted is used in animal feed rations.
+The waste pulp after all the extraction of sugary juice is used in animal feed rations.